Seaman (video game): Gameplay

-Seaman is played using voice commands and came bundled with the official Dreamcast microphone.
+Seaman is played using voice commands and came bundled with the Dreamcast microphone.

 Seaman is considered a unique video game because it contains limited action.
 The player's goal is to feed and care for the Seaman while providing him with the company that he needs.
 The mechanic operates in real time, so the player is required to check on the Seaman every real-time day or he could die.
 A portion of the Seaman's knowledge is random trivia.
 When he asks what the player's birthday is (and the player responds via the microphone input), the Seaman will share significant events that happened on that date.

-Although the Seaman becomes fairly domesticated, it does not stop insulting the player or making less-than-friendly remarks.
+Although the Seaman becomes fairly tame, it does not stop insulting the player or making less-than-friendly remarks.

 At the beginning of the game, the player is provided with an unhatched Seaman egg and develops and interacts with it through various stages of development.
 Through various buttons on the Dreamcast controller, the player controls all the machinery and physical contact with the mysterious creature.
 The player is also provided with multiple Seamen for breeding and interaction purposes.
 Over the course of the game, the player is required to evolve their Seaman to different stages in its life cycle, eventually transforming into a frog-like creature outlined on the disc's cover.

 The Seaman begins its first days of life as a Mushroomer, a form which consists of a well-developed optic organ and a flagellum.
 The Seaman lacks a face and any verbal means of communication.
 As a Mushroomer, the Seaman is essentially a parasite.
 After being eaten by a nautilus, it overruns its predator and consumes it from the inside out.
 Mushroomers tend to stick to one side of the tank by the ends of their flagellum if left alone.
 In this stage, the player's interaction is somewhat minimal and plays similar to a tutorial, allowing the player to learn to control the heat in the fish tank, direct the Mushroomers, and clean out any filthy water that has accumulated over time.